 Due to the activity of the volcano Popocatepetl, the landing in Mexico City could not have been carried out in isolation, according to KLM norms.
 And it didn't land on another secondary airport in the United States or Canada because many passengers needed visas.

-In addition to the visas required for passengers, there was also the problem of horses on the plane.
+But in addition to the visas required for passengers, there was also the issue of horses in the hold of the plane.
 They should have been quarantined and made the procedures very difficult.
-Thus, the pilots decided to fly 11 hours from Amsterdam ... to Amsterdam.
-All the passengers were safe and the horses did not suffer.
+Thus, the pilots decided to fly 11 hours from Amsterdam… to Amsterdam.
+All passengers were safe and the horses did not suffer.